 As a Methodist school, collective worship is an important part of our daily routine, part of which is worshipping through song.
-We have a long list of hymns that the children learn and practise every Wednesday and we are always adding more to our repertoire.
-Singing is part of every collective worship and we are very proud of how well the children sing at Boughton.
+We have a long list of hymns that the children learn and practise once a week and we are always adding more to our repertoire.
+Singing is part of most collective worships and we are very proud of how well the children sing at Boughton.

 1:1 music lessons